scsper/1000-books-everyone-must-read/2016-challies-reading-challenge.md

 # The Avid Reader
 - [ ] A book written by a Puritan [Freedom of the Will by Jonathan Edwards - Scott in progress]
-- [ ] A book recommended by a family member
+- [x] A book recommended by a family member [The Things They Carried by Tim O'Brien - Jessica 1/9/2016]
 - [ ] A book by or about a missionary
 - [ ] A novel that won the Pulitzer Prize
 - [ ] A book with at least 400 pages